stesi/official-odoo-integration/README.md

 5. When refund transaction at MultiSafepay will be marked as _Completed_, refund invoice status will be changed to _Paid_.

 #####   Refund with shopping cart
-If the order was paid with _Klarna_, _AfterPay_, _E-invoice_ or _Pay After Delivery_, refund will be made with refund with shopping cart.
+If the order was paid with _Klarna - Buy now, pay later_, _AfterPay_, _E-invoice_ or _Pay After Delivery_, refund will be made with refund with shopping cart.
 In this case __item quantity__ can not be more than quantity in the original order and __item price__ must be equal to price in the original order.

 __Note!__ Refund cannot be claimed for those payment methods, if any coupon or promo code was applied to the original order.